sav-che/TL-2/Authors/Barth, Fernand-Léon {std. F.L. Barth}.md

-> [!cite] BHL link: this entry starts at [page 342](https://www.biodiversitylibrary.org/item/103858#page/354/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 342](https://www.biodiversitylibrary.org/page/33265069) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Barth, Fernand-Léon (1874-?), Swiss (Neuchâtel region) scientist and theologist and evangelist, studied natural sciences at the University of Genève 1893-1895 (bacc. lit.
 1893, bacc. sci.
 1894, Dr. sci.
 1895), from then on concentrating on theology (bacc. theol.
-1899), probationer at the French protestant church in Basel 1899-1902, with the Union chrétienne des jeunes gens 1902-1903, id. in Vaud 1913-1920, with the Belgian protestant mission at Liège 1920-1923, from 1924 "pasteur remplaçant" in the Swiss Canton de Vaud. (*F.L.
-Barth*).
+1899), probationer at the French protestant church in Basel 1899-1902, with the Union chrétienne des jeunes gens 1902-1903, id. in Vaud 1913-1920, with the Belgian protestant mission at Liège 1920-1923, from 1924 "pasteur remplaçant" in the Swiss Canton de Vaud.
+**Abbreviated name**: *F.L.
+Barth*

 #### Herbarium and types